hgamboa/nova-adv-inst/lab9-ml.md

-# Lab 9 - Machine Lerning with Orange and SkLearn
+# Lab 9 - Machine Learning with Orange and SkLearn

 ## Pre Lab requirements

-* In you laptop, install Orange in anaconda Navigator
+* In **your** laptop, install Orange in anaconda Navigator

 ## Goal 1 - Orange Python - Create machine learning pipelines using Orange